 1. General culture of fear

-Though company culture has been a hot-button topic for the past several years, there are still so many businesses that gloss over weaknesses that can identify issues with deep roots.
-Companies with a significant gender equality issue likely have some level of fear present within their company culture, especially fear that surrounds women who feel like they cannot inquire or raise issue with gender equality in the workplace.
+Though company culture has been a hot-button topic for the past several years, there are still so many businesses that gloss over weaknesses which could identify deep-rooted issues.
+Companies with a significant gender equality issue likely have some level of fear present within their company culture.
+Likely a fear that surrounds women who feel like they cannot inquire or raise issue with gender equality in the workplace.
 There is a general fear surrounding talking about the question everyone is thinking, “where are all the women at the top ranks of this company?”

 2. Avoidance of gender-related conversations